589290/minikube-with-iscsi/README.md

 This is the `minikube` VM compiled with an additional patch that enables iscsi support.

 In order to deploy [Longhorn](https://longhorn.io/) on a minikube cluster, the iscsi initiator must be present in the host (minikube VM) OS.
 Unfortunately, `minikube` currently does not have the iscsi kernel module and associated system apps present in its distribution.
 Fortunately, anyone can [compile the `minikube` VM.iso on their own](https://minikube.sigs.k8s.io/docs/contrib/building/iso/).
-Therefore, the purpose of this patch and custom VM.iso build is to facilitate the usage of Longhorn on a local `minikube` cluster.
+Therefore, the purpose of [this patch](iscsi.patch) and [custom VM.iso build](https://github.com/589290/minikube-with-iscsi/raw/main/minikube-iscsi.iso) is to facilitate the usage of Longhorn on a local `minikube` cluster.

-To launch a `minikube` cluster with iscsi support, download [minikube-iscsi.iso](https://github.com/589290/minikube-with-iscsi/raw/main/minikube-iscsi.iso) and then start `minikube` with a command similar to below (works with any driver, kubernetes version, or runtime) specifying the usage of the local .iso file:
+To launch a `minikube` cluster with iscsi support, download [minikube-iscsi.iso](https://github.com/589290/minikube-with-iscsi/raw/main/minikube-iscsi.iso) and then start `minikube` with a command similar to below (works with any driver, kubernetes version, or runtime) specifying the usage of the custom .iso file:

 ```
 minikube start \